GoogleCloudPlatform/rad-lab/docs/docs/rad-lab-ui/ui_installation/frontend.md

 ### Firebase app

 The final step is to add the configuration to your local directory.
-Navigate to <ProjectIdLink href="https://console.firebase.google.com/project/${RLUI_PROJECT_ID}/settings/general" fallback="https://console.firebase.google.com">Firebase Console</ProjectIdLink> and go to your Project settings:
+Navigate to <a href="https://console.firebase.google.com/project/${RLUI_PROJECT_ID}/settings/general" fallback="https://console.firebase.google.com">Firebase Console</a> and go to your Project settings:

 ![Project settings for your Firebase project](../../../static/img/settings.png)